Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: The anisotropic case

-The thesis follows by a simple application of topological degree theory, which can be found in \cite[Chapter 5]{Hirsch}: since $\phi$ is the restriction of a map on the sphere, it must have degree equal to $0$, but \eqref{HomotopyIdentity} easily implies that $\phi$ is homotopic to the identity, and therefore it must have degree equal to $1$, giving the desired contradiction. \end{proof}
+Therefore the map $ \overline{\xi}:= \restr{\xi}{\esse^n}$ defined as the restriction of $\xi$ to the sphere is well defined.
+The thesis follows by a simple application of topological degree theory, which can be found in \cite[Ch.5]{Hirsch}: since $\overline{\xi}$ is the restriction of a map on the sphere, it must have degree equal to $0$, but \eqref{HomotopyIdentity3Ch} easily implies that $\overline{\xi}$ is homotopic to the identity, and therefore it must have degree equal to $1$, giving the desired contradiction. \end{proof}